CCD: Continual Consistency Diffusion for Lifelong Generative Modeling: Introduction

-In doing so, our work bridges the critical gap between traditional static diffusion models and the dynamic nature of real-world data streams.
+In summary, our work bridges the critical gap between traditional static diffusion models and the dynamic nature of real-world data streams.
 We present three main contributions.
-First, to the best of our knowledge, we are the first to rigorously formulate CDG from a diffusion perspective, rather than repurposing continual classification methods as done in previous studies.
-Second, we establish the first theoretical framework for CDG rooted in stochastic calculus, introducing novel stability bounds for SDE trajectories under sequential task adaptation (Theorem~\ref{thm:cross-task-diffusion}).
+First, to the best of our knowledge, we are the first to rigorously formulate the CDG pipeline from a diffusion perspective.
+Second, we establish the first theoretical framework for CDG rooted in SDE calculus, introducing novel stability bounds for SDE trajectories under sequential task adaptation (Theorem~\ref{thm:cross-task-diffusion}).
 Third, guided by these insights, we propose the CCD framework, which enforces intrinsic knowledge consistency through three synergistic components.
-Experiments on four benchmarks demonstrate its superiority, yielding significant gains while effectively mitigating CF phenomenon and generative collapse.
+Experiments on various benchmarks demonstrate its superiority, yielding significant gains while effectively mitigating GCF problem.